nathansng/fintech_library/README.md

 ## DSC 180A Quarter 1 Project

 The goal of this project is to create a deep learning and machine learning library that allows users to easily create and deploy machine learning models for finance related tasks.
-This repo focuses on implementing time series forecasting model.
+This repo focuses on the initial implementations of time series forecasting model and will eventually be built upon in quarter 2 and combined with models made by the NLP group.

+### Downloading Data

-Our data is download from Kaggle.com.
+Our data is downloaded from Kaggle.com.
 The dataset that we used for our experiment is the Stock Exchange Data created by Cody in 2018.
 The dataset is available at: https://www.kaggle.com/datasets/mattiuzc/stock-exchange-data.
+The dataset we used from this Kaggle dataset is "indexProcessed.csv".
+Save the csv file in the path "data/raw/".

+### Models

-The following models have been implemented or is planned to be included in the library.
+The following models have been implemented in the current implementation of the library.

 - CNN
 - LSTM